Sault Ste. Marie language resolution: Resolution passes

-On January 27, 1990, the city's daily newspaper, the Sault Star, reported that council would debate the language resolution two days later.
-This triggered the attention of the national media, and with reporters from all across Canada in town to cover the debate, the resolution passed council 11-2.
+On January 27, 1990, the city's daily newspaper, The Sault Star, reported that council would debate the language resolution two days later.
+This triggered the attention of the national media, and with reporters from all across Canada in town to cover the debate.
+The council adopted the resolution by a vote of 11 in favour with only two, Ward Two alderman Tom Angus and Ward Three alderman Harry Hurdon voting against.

+Angus, who had served on council for three decades, derided the motion as "an unnecessary resolution that solves a problem that does not exist".

 Controversy

+Criticism of the resolution came from across the country and locally.
+In an attempt to control the growing controversy, the mayor and council unanimously adopted a subsequent resolution on February 19, 1990 recognizing "the important role which French Canadians have played in the development of our community and our country."

+However, the second resolution did not rescind the January 29 resolution.
+At the same time the mayor issued an open letter blaming critics of the earlier resolution for having "not read it or have read it and applied their own connotations."

 Many political figures, including Brian Mulroney, Jean Chrétien and Ontario premier David Peterson, who had strongly condemned Premier Bourassa's use of the notwithstanding clause, expressed their opposition to the city's move.
 Both Peterson and his successor as premier, Bob Rae, refused to meet with mayor Joe Fratesi on several subsequent occasions, even to discuss unrelated matters.

 In particular, the resolution was seen as a slap in the face to Quebec, where it was widely viewed as racist.
 (One Environment Canada meteorologist sent out a weather report for Sault Ste.
 Marie in which the forecast called for "a chance of flurries and Nazis", leading to her suspension.)
 Council defended the resolution, suggesting that Quebec's language laws and its refusal to abide by the Supreme Court ruling also constituted racism.

 Council was also criticized for seemingly turning its back on the city's own history; although in modern times francophones are only a small percentage of the city's population, the city's history is intimately connected to early French Canadian missionary and voyageur exploration of the Great Lakes area.
 Some commentators also jokingly suggested that the resolution would require the city to change its name to St. Mary's Falls.

 Entertainers weighed in on the controversy; on their 1991 album Road Apples, The Tragically Hip criticized the resolution in the song "Born in the Water":